Part IV - At The Hermitage

 "Home," added Stan.

 "Yes," said Johannes, "We're home."

 The men toured the Hermitage.
-They saw the craft houses, the bird houses, the barn, the bake oven, the hermits' houses, the fields of hay, corn and flax, the meadows and pastures, the streams, the pond, the well, the spring.
+They saw the craft houses, the bird houses, the barn, the bake oven, the hermits' houses, the fields of hay, corn and flax, the meadows and pastures, the streams, the pond, the hand-dug well and the spring.

 "So, you want us to stay here this weekend while you two go to this craft show to make money?"

 "Yes,” explained Christian.
-“We the money for daily expenses.
+“We need the money for daily expenses.
 Normally leaving for the weekend wouldn't be a problem as the animals fend for themselves off pasture this time of year.
-But Flora, our Jersey cow, is near term with her first calf and I'd feel better if someone were here in case she gives birth this weekend."
+But Flora, our Jersey cow, is due with her first calf and I'd feel better if someone were here in case she gives birth this weekend."

 "I don't see any problem with that," said Stan.
 "Do you guys?"

 "Not at all," replied Chris.
 "It'll be a pleasant change of pace."